 As director of Constitutional Scholarship, Elizabeth Slattery leads a team that incubates and promotes legal theories among elite legal audiences to prepare the ground for courts and policymakers to uphold the rule of law, consistent with Pacific Legal Foundation’s vision of the Constitution.
 The team produces cutting-edge scholarship, testifies before state and federal policymakers, and appears in a variety of media.

-Elizabeth is an active member of the Federalist Society’s Federalism & Separation of Powers Executive Committee and the American Bar Association’s Standing Committee on Public Education Division and Administrative Law and Regulatory Practice Council.
+Elizabeth is an active member of the Federalist Society’s Federalism & Separation of Powers Executive Committee and the American Bar Association’s Public Education Division and Administrative Law and Regulatory Practice Council.
 She’s a graduate of Xavier University, where she studied history, music, and the classics, and where the Jesuits taught her to question everything.
 She received her J.D. from George Mason University’s Antonin Scalia Law School.

 In her free time, you can find Elizabeth chasing her two young sons, reading historical fiction, rating pizzas on Instagram, and (in a nod to her Kentucky roots) drinking bourbon.